3 Days in Stockholm: The Ultimate Stockholm Itinerary

 Love photography and contemporary art?
 Donโt miss Fotografiska, Stockholm’s photography museum, located on the waterfront in Sรถdermalm.

-The experience was interesting, passionate, emotional, and even a little disturbing at times, and I highly recommend you visit.
-Itโs open until 11 PM every night, so you can easily squeeze it into your 3-day Stockholm itinerary.
+The experience is interesting, passionate, emotional, and disturbing at times.
+I highly recommend you visit.

+Open until 11 PM every night, you can easily squeeze Fotografiska into your Stockholm itinerary.
 Adult tickets cost 179โ19 SEK (about $16-18 USD) based on the date/time of your visit.
-However, entry is included in the Stockholm Pass.
+Entry is included in the Stockholm Pass.

 In Sรถdermalm, youโll find the worldโs best gin distilleryโs flagship bar: Hernรถ Gin Bar.